M

 What are the benefits of being bilingual?

 Let’s first back up just a bit and look at the broader field of bilingual education.
 Why is it important?
-Studies using brain imaging techniques and other neurological tests have shown that there are actual cognitive benefits from learning another language, among them:
+Studies using brain imaging techniques and other neurological tests have shown that there are actual cognitive benefits from learning another language.
+Some of these benefits include:

-• Better communication and interpersonal skills.
-Bilingual people are more precise in their word choices in both languages, and because of their awareness of potential problems in communication, they’re more sensitive to potential misunderstandings.
+• Enhanced communication and interpersonal skills.
+Bilingual people are more precise in their word choices in both languages and because of their awareness of potential problems in communication, they’re more sensitive to potential misunderstandings.

 In addition to the cognitive benefits, bilingual people have access to another culture and can explore more art and literature as well as travel and job opportunities.